bendv/bendv.github.io/rgrowth.md

 ## Installing rgrowth

-Installing `rgrowth` in R is very easy - first install the `devtools` package (if you haven't done so already).
+Installing `rgrowth` in R is very easy - first install the `devtools` package.
 If you haven't worked with bfastSpatial yet, you will have to install it from github first and then install `rgrowth` via github and load.

 ```r
 library(devtools)